KnowNo/git-in-python/README.md

 6. fork this project, fix bugs, add features, and even rebuild the architecture.

 ##Target
 Dev the core command of the offical git such as 'init', 'add', 'commit', 'push', 'clone' that when we run git.py xxx, the result is the same as git xxx.
-Otherwise, someting is wrong maybe.
+Otherwise, there is something wrong maybe.

 ##Future
 Surely, It takes time, It takes patients.